Tips for Startups on how to be more productive at work

 • Delete It

 The Eisenhower Matrix is just a tool.
-As a startup, you should use it in combination with one guiding principle articulated best by the legendary entrepreneur Paul Graham of Y Combinator.
+As a startup, you should use it with one guiding principle articulated best by the legendary entrepreneur Paul Graham of Y Combinator.

 Paul Graham says startups should use the growth of their business as a compass to navigate every decision.
-In other words, when presented with a choice on what to work on, ask yourself:
+In other words, when presented with a choice of what to work on, ask yourself:

 How will this task benefit the growth of my company?

-If the task does not directly help you achieve your primary business objective (i.e., growth), then it’s as we stated earlier, a distraction.
+If the task does not directly help you achieve your primary business objective (i.e., growth), then it’s a distraction, as we stated earlier.

 4. Practice Cathartic Documentation

 This is a term coined by Stacy La, the design director at Clover Health.
-When their company started to rapidly grow, they realized they had a lot of knowledge that needed to be shared.
-So they decided to document whatever they could.
+When their company started to grow rapidly, they realized they had a lot of knowledge that needed to be shared.
+So, they decided to document whatever they could.

 This knowledge brain dump felt cathartic because they no longer had to keep all that information in their head.
 It also helped Clover Health streamline its hiring process, training, and business development.

-As La explains, their teams wouldn’t have to reinvent the wheel every time something needed to be done.
+As La explains, their teams wouldn’t have to reinvent the wheel whenever something needed to be done.

-Additionally, you can make so-called ‘playbooks’.
-They’re like guidebooks for processes that you frequently do, and consist of the same steps.
-That way, people won’t rely on asking others for advice on the same things over and over.
+Additionally, you can make so-called ‘playbooks.’
+They’re like guidebooks for processes you frequently do and consist of the same steps.
+That way, people won’t rely on repeatedly asking others for advice on the same things.

 5. Use Smart Automation

 It takes time and resources to automate a process.
-And because you’re in a startup environment processes are always changing.
-So before you automate a process ask yourself if the return on investment is really worth the effort.
+And because you’re in a startup environment, processes are always changing.
+So before you automate a process, ask yourself if the return on investment is worth the effort.

-As a best practice, track your time and it will help you figure out where to start.
+As a best practice, track your time to help you figure out where to start.

 6. Consider Using Newsletters

-On a broader note concerning unnecessary meetings: start using newsletters and email blasts for announcements, updates, and changes to the company.
-There is no need to keep teams from work and breaking up their attention.
+On a broader note concerning unnecessary meetings, start using newsletters and email blasts for announcements, updates, and changes to the company.
+There is no need to keep teams from working and breaking up their attention.

 Newsletters will not only save time but also keep your employees focused.
 Tools like GoodBits and Revue can make sending team newsletters fast and easy.